dartmouth-cs98/hack-a-thing-21f-1-sathvi-gia/README.md

 ## What you learned

 How to use Expo and React Native!
-We had some merging issues but figured it out and it was nice practice that helped us get back into the flow of using git.
+We had some merging issues but we figured it out and it was a nice practice that helped us get back into the flow of using git.

 ## Authors